23W-GBAC/Shutter101/Automation.md

 - [x] Tasks from Week 1
 - [x] To automate the creation of my gallery container each location like in Phil.md, Simbach.md, Heidelburg.md so everytime I add new collection it will self generate this markdown file.

+*Note: Revision Feb 6, 2024.*

+*After few times using the .envrc script I updated the script above and no longer in  use.
+I revise the script with relation to the other automation I did.
+The .envrc does not contain solely image resizing but with image description aswell.
+The new code is written with a name AddAdditionalImageswithdivtag.sh*, which is posted in blog post 3.

+#### My Script vs Manual Input (FEB 6, 2024)

+"Passau" album was used to caculate the time difference for manual input and with the use of the script.
+The gallery contain 9 photos.
+Doing the manual resizing using the Adobe Lightroom, It took me 2 minutes 41 seconds to resize 9 photos if I use the a script it took me 6.35 seconds for the same number og photos.
+How much I save with my time?
+2 mins and 35 seconds.

 ______

 ### UPDATE 2 | Dec.11, 2023

-##### Issue 2: AUTO GENERATE IMAGE DESCRIPTION FROM A META DATA.
+##### Issue 2: MANUAL INPUT OF IMAGE DESCRIPTION FROM A META DATA.

 Next issue was my manually typing of the image description of each images.
-I should create a script where I am  able to fetch all the necessary description from the metadata of the photo and put it as a description of the photo.
+I decided to create also a script where I am  able to fetch all the necessary description from the metadata of the photo and put it as a description of the photo, as it takes time to do it manually.
 I will be using the **EXIFTOOL** and **AWK** to do this.
 Here is the link for the documenation of [exiftool](https://exiftool.org/exiftool_pod.html).
+Then after extracting the meta data, I will create a mardown file which contains the metadata  but will be formatted with html tags.
+So that, I will not also manually type my markdown file from scratch.

 First, I set the directory of my terminal where are the photos located.
 In this example I use the folder "Simbach".
 Then in the command line: